cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 #### Externally Hosted PostgreSQL Database Installation
  - Make sure the PostgreSQL instance is publicly available and reachable from the local Cloudify Management service cluster nodes.
- - Make sure you are using the same CA certificate for all other instances like the one on the externally hosted PostgreSQL database.
+ - Retrieve the PostgreSQL instance CA certificate and save it locally for future use in the Cloudify Management service cluster nodes configuration.
  - Keep your PostgreSQL database username and password for the later configuration of the Cloudify Management service cluster nodes.
- - **Note** In case you use an externally hosted PostgreSQL database, the Cloudify cluster management features, e.g. `cfy cluster status`, won't work.

 #### Locally Hosted Cloudify PostgreSQL Database Cluster Installation